tbrand/tokoroten/README.md

 ----- `spawn`
 => 10.704[sec]

-Tokoroten is about 4.0x faster than spawn
+tokoroten is about 4.0x faster than spawn
 ```

 ## Installation